 - 2.6.2.
 The visibility of the entire ring of the test object from the ocular reference point shall be recorded for test object positions located within the area bounded by the minimum and maximum forward separation planes and the nearside and offside separation planes. - 2.6.3.
-Starting from the minimum forward separation plane, move the test object away from the vehicle front on a plane parallel to the median longitudinal plane of the vehicle until the maximum forward separation plane is met. - 2.6.4.
-This process shall be repeated between the nearside and offside separation planes, with distances of no greater than [150] mm between each plane. - 2.6.5.
+Starting from the minimum forward separation plane, move the test object away from the vehicle front on an assessment plane parallel to the median longitudinal plane of the vehicle until the maximum forward separation plane is met - 2.6.4.
+The visibility of the test object ring shall be recorded at intervals of no greater than 150 mm in distance along the assessment plane. - 2.6.5.
+This process shall be repeated for assessment planes between the nearside and offside separation planes, with distances of no greater than 150 mm between each assessment plane. - 2.6.6.
 Approaches other than the above methods, such as CAD based or LASER based procedures, may be considered as equivalent by the Technical Service, should documentary evidence be provided to verify that the requirements of the test procedures described in this Annex have been met. - 3.
 Blind spot boundary definition - 3.1.
 The blind spot area shall be determined by all test object positions where the entire ring of the test object is not visible from the ocular reference point. - 3.2.
 The blind spot boundary shall be determined at the first position outside of the blind spot area where the entire ring of the test object is visible from the ocular reference point.